Posted on November 6, 2017 in Alcoholism

 In women, risks for alcoholic cirrhosis enter the picture when habitual daily intake meets or exceeds a much lower threshold of 20 grams of alcohol.

 It takes time to develop the types of serious liver damage that characterize alcoholic cirrhosis.
+Professional treatment for alcohol abuse should be sought long before these effects take place.
 Men and women must typically maintain their ongoing pattern of excessive daily intake for at least a decade before they trigger the onset of the condition.
 However, despite these general figures, it’s crucial to note that no one can tell you in advance how much or how long you can drink before you develop cirrhosis.
 In people who drink in extreme amounts for two decades or longer, the chances of developing the disease are roughly 50/50.
 In addition, among men who drink similarly excessive amounts of alcohol for similarly extended amounts of time, individuals with African-American and Hispanic/Latino backgrounds have notably higher risks for alcoholic cirrhosis than their European-American counterparts.

 Merck Manual – Professional Version: Alcoholic Liver Disease